dcxSt/stephenfay/src/pages/writing/columbae.md

 ### Cast

-Nancy Young - naive newlywed, married to Arpie
+<i>Nancy Young - naive newlywed, married to Arpie <br/>
-Arpie Young - naive newlywed, married to Nancy
+Arpie Young - naive newlywed, married to Nancy <br/>
-Adonnis Young - brother of Arpie, married to Ellie Ellie - wife of Adonnis
+Adonnis Young - brother of Arpie, married to Ellie <br/>
+Ellie - wife of Adonnis <br/>
-Jason - wayward professor, hopelessly in love with Nancy Tuesday - postman, bringer of good news
+Jason - wayward professor, hopelessly in love with Nancy <br/>
+Tuesday - postman, bringer of good news </i><br/>

 ### A subset of the people of Columbae in an alternate universe, 1937 UK